pearu/callseq/README.md

 ## Motivation

-Imagine joining a project that develops/maintains a C++ based software that code base has a size of couple of thousands or more files where many of these can have ten thousand or more lines of C++ code and your task is to extend the software with a new feature or fix some nasty threading bugs.
-Getting acquinted with such huge code bases is clearly a daunting undertaking.
-Sometimes reading the code helps to resolve the problems while othertimes it will be insufficient or impractical.
-As a follow-up, running the code to follow the actual execution path can be helpful for getting acquinted with the internals of the software.
-In fact, this may also give hints what parts of the code one should pay attention the most to complete the given task.
+Imagine joining a project that develops and maintains a C++ based software with couple of thousands or more files while many of these can have tens of thousands lines of C++ code.
+And your task is to extend the software with a new feature or fix a bug.
+Getting acquinted with such huge code base to resolve your problem can be a daunting undertaking.
+Sometimes reading the source code is sufficient to resolve the problem while othertimes not.
+As a next step, running the code and following actual execution paths is helpful for learning the internals of the software.
+In fact, this may also give hints what parts of the code one should pay attention the most to complete the given programming task.

-The CallSeq project provides tools that allow recording a calling sequence of functions (including class methods) while running an application.
-CallSeq implements the following workflow for debugging
+The CallSeq project provides a tool that allows recording a calling sequence of functions (including class methods) while running an application.
+CallSeq implements the following workflow for debugging the application:
-applications:

 1. Apply CallSeq hooks to the application sources.
-2. Compile and build the application.
+2. Compile and build the application as usual.
-3. Running the application will record the function and method and saves this information to a CallSeq output file.
+3. Run the application.
+The CallSeq hooks will record the function and method calls to a CallSeq output file.
-4. Analyze CallSeq output file.
+4. Analyze the CallSeq output file.
 5. Develop the application and go back to step 2.
-5. Remove CallSeq hooks from the application sources.
+6. Remove CallSeq hooks from the application sources and push your changes to the application repository as usual.

 Currently, CallSeq can be applied to C++ based software using C++-17 or newer standard.